teleporthq/teleport-documentation/uidl/structure.md

 }
 ```

-A simple hello world message could be written like this:
+A "hello world" message could be written like this:

 ```json
 {